 - Combined FDI Investment to ASEAN: $136.2 billion

 ASEAN is a strategic region, where economic growth and development is expected to exceed the global average for the foreseeable future.
 With a wealth of natural resources, low-cost skilled labour, and ASEAN’s Free Trade Agreement, the region’s great diversity of markets and opportunities are attractive across a full range of sectors including infrastructure, oil and gas, mining, and information and communications technology.

 The global economic downturn has not had the same effect on ASEAN as on Europe and the West.
-Steady growth combined with investor-friendly government policies have attracted businesses keen to explore the vibrant new domestic markets that are emerging in ASEAN countries.
+Steady growth combined with investor-friendly government policies has attracted businesses keen to explore the vibrant new domestic markets that are emerging in ASEAN countries.
 The needs and demands of ASEAN countries are incredibly diverse; for example, Myanmar and Cambodia are among the world’s 35 low-income countries, as classified by the World Bank, while Singapore is the third-richest country in the world measured by GDP per capita.

 However, rapid GDP growth does not in itself guarantee a sharp rise in high net worth individuals, but rapidly growing economies do provide excellent opportunities for large scale wealth creation.
 ASEAN currently attracts more foreign inward investment than China and will be the third fastest-growing region after India and China.
 Therefore, entrepreneurs in ASEAN are seizing the opportunity.
 Southeast Asia’s economic dynamism is substantially enhancing the buying power of a growing middle class that is driving new consumer demands for luxury products.

-By 2030, ASEAN’s economy is predicted to eclipse Japan’s and be world’s 4th largest ‘single market’ after the EU, US and China.
+By 2030, ASEAN’s economy is predicted to eclipse Japan’s and be the world’s 4th largest ‘single market’ after the EU, US and China.
 The Asian Development Bank (ADB) predicts that the size of the middle class in emerging Asia will increase from 24% of the population in 2010 to 65% in 2030.
 All of this leads to a ‘Community of Opportunities’.